 For more information on this project, visit:

-LNG Canada is still in the early planning stages.
+LNG Canada is still in the development stage.
 As a result, there will be limited employment opportunities.
 Once the project has received regulatory approval, which is expected to take two to three years, more significant employment opportunities will be available.

 It is estimated that LNG Canada would create thousands of jobs during construction and hundreds of permanent, full-time jobs during operations.
 LNG Canada will seek to hire local, qualified candidates, where possible.
 In addition, LNG Canada will promote opportunities for qualified, local suppliers and contractors.